 1: Open a Project in Cricut Design Space and create an individual text box for the first letter of the word you’ll be using.
 I chose AUTUMN.
 Change the font to Cricut’s “Cindy Loo” (Free with Cricut Access) or another font of your choosing.
 Delete the extra font background and resize it to fit your wood piece.

-5: Apply your transfer tape to your first washi letter, making sure to smooth it down well.
+6: Apply your transfer tape to your first washi letter, making sure to smooth it down well.
 You won’t need a very strong transfer tape and something like clear contact paper or masking tape would work just fine.
+You just don’t want your transfer medium to tear the Washi material, so I’d test it first on a scrap piece of the Washi sheet.
+You could also try sticking the transfer tape to your shirt or arm or the table first to decrease the stickiness some.

-7: Pull your string through all of the wood banner pieces, leaving approximately the same amount extra on each end.
+10: Pull your string or ribbon through all of the wood banner pieces, leaving approximately the same amount extra on each end.

 Would you like to see some more gorgeous Cricut projects?
 I’ve teamed up with 7 other crafty bloggers for our monthly Craft & Create Cricut Challenge to show you how you can make your own lovely goodies with your Cricut!